huulie/NU-MOD1_ProjectGO/README.md

 `cd ProjectGO`

-Because of the file size, the .jar files have to be download separately from https://huulie.stackstorage.com/s/LDyxYGfy4zMVk0z (password nedapGO).
+Because of the file size, the .jar files have to be download separately (available in release).
 Place them in the same ProjectGO directory.

 2. Then, start the server by typing this line in the command line and hitting enter: